Mir Shakil-ur-Rahman’s lawyer argued well: Abid Saqi

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: PML-N leader and Barrister Mohsin Shahnawaz Ranjha and other leading lawyers have expressed dismay at the decision of the Lahore High Court in the bail plea of Jang/Geo Editor- in-Chief Mir Shakil-ur-Rehman in the false plot case.
+LAHORE: Leading lawyers have expressed dismay at the decision of the Lahore High Court in the bail plea of Jang-Geo Editor- in-Chief Mir Shakil-ur-Rahman in the false plot case.

+In a Geo programme – Capital Talk on Wednesday, Pakistan Bar Council Vice-Chairman Abid Saqi said the judicial system in the country and categorically said the judicial system had totally collapsed, adding there was no need to shut accountability courts for reason being already closed.